mienxiu/mienxiu.github.io/_pages/about.md

 permalink: /about/
 title: About
 ---
-### I am
-A backend developer from Seoul.
+I am a backend developer from Seoul.
 I graduated from Sejong University with degrees in electrical and computer engineering and English language and literature.
 I'm also a DevOps engineer, cloud system administrator, self-directed learner, pragmatist, and empiricist.

-### This blog is
-A place to share my study, experience, review, and any thoughts I want to post (maybe).
+This blog is a place to share my studies, experiences, reviews, and any thoughts I want to post.